USGS-R/RSurvey/README.md

 [dichromat](http://cran.r-project.org/web/packages/dichromat/index.html "dichromat")
 for color-blind safe palettes, and [tripack](http://cran.r-project.org/web/packages/tripack/index.html "tripack") for auto-cropping.
-Note that 'tripack' has a restricted licence which explicitly forbids commercial use.
+Note that the licence for 'tripack' explicitly forbids commercial use.
 If any of these recommended packages are missing, RSurvey will offer to install them when it first starts up.

 Support for displaying table data is provided by [tktable](http://tktable.sourceforge.net/ "tktable"),